 The Small Field objective is the standard set-up in regular imaging.
-The AQUARIUS detector provides a field of view of $38\rlap.{''}0\times38\rlap.{''}0$ with a pixel scale of $0\rlap.{''}045$.
-Because the detector is slightly larger than the area of sky imaged by the VISIR optics, a part of the detector has been masked and only the pixel between $x=20\dots880$ and $y=75\dots945$ receive light from the sky.
+The AQUARIUS detector provides a field of view of $38''{.0} \times 38''{.0}$ with a pixel scale of $0''{.045}$.
+Because the detector is slightly larger than the area of sky imaged by the VISIR optics, a part of the detector has been masked and only the pixel between $x = 20 \dots 880$ and $y = 75 \dots 945$ receive light from the sky.
 The cosmetic quality of the AQUARIUS detector is proven to be excellent.
 The regions of masked pixels and stripes, which were characteristic for the old DRS detector, are not present anymore.
-In addition to the SF mode, also the Intermediate Field with a field of view of $1\rlap.{'}\times1\rlap.{'}$ (pixel scale $0\rlap.{''}076$) can be used in service mode.
+In addition to the SF mode, also the Intermediate Field with a field of view of $1' \times 1'$ (pixel scale 0''.076) can be used in service mode.
 The larger pixel scale results in increased background levels compared to the SF.
 The background is reduced by adopting half the SF DIT values.
 For broad-band filters, the IF DITs are shorter than the detector's minimum DIT and windowing is necessary (see Table 1), losing the advantage of a larger field of view.
 There is little point to observe with VISIR in IF when the detector needs windowing.
-Those programs are done better with the SF objective.
-See 1 for the filters that need windowing.
 IF waiver requests for Q-band will be rejected as experience shows that the background becomes too high.